Take notice of time!

 Marina C. Giménez PhD. is science advisor at Chrono@Work since 2013.
 Born in Buenos Aires, Argentina, she moved to the Netherlands in 2004.
 She received her PhD at the University of Groningen, at the department of Chronobiology with her thesis titled ‘Light from dawn to dusk; human entrainment in a changing environment’.
 As a postdoc, she worked at Philips Lighting and Philips Research in Eindhoven, The Netherlands.
 Over the past years, she has temporarily rejoined the chronobiology group at the University of Groningen, to work part-time in the ‘Accelerate SSL innovation for Europe, a 7th framework programme’.

-Junior Science advisor
+Science advisor

-Michelle Luxwolda is junior science advisor at Chrono@Work.
-After finishing her Bachelor’s degree in Lifescience & Technology at the University of Groningen in 2016, she decided to follow the master programme in Behavioural & Cognitive Neuroscience.
-She joined the Chronobiology group during her first master project in 2018, focussing on the effects of chronic stress on peripheral circadian clocks.
-For her second master project, she did an internship at Chrono@Work, where she performed a field study on the relationship between social jetlag, food and glucose patterns in night workers.
-While graduating, she started working at Chrono@Work where she is involved in various projects and laboratory measurements.
+Marthe Koopmans is science advisor at Chrono@Work.
+After finishing her Bachelor’s degree in Lifescience & Technology (biomedical sciences & behavioural- and cognitive neuroscience) at the University of Groningen in 2020, she decided to follow the master programme Neurosciences.
+She joined Chrono@Work as an intern during her second master project in 2021, focussing on the effects of near-infrared light on well being and health in volunteers suffering from sleep deficit.
+While graduating, she continued to work on the near-infrared project at Chrono@Work.
+In 2023, she started working at Chrono@Work in several projects, including data collection, data analysis, statistics, and laboratory measurements.